Problematicdriver/CS631Gourp/README.md

 - %a  The remote IP address.
 - %t  The time the request was received (in GMT).
 - %r  The (quoted) first line of the request.
-- %>s The status of the request.
+- %s The status of the request.
 - %b  Size of the response in bytes.
 Ie, "Content-Length".

 Example log lines might look like so: